 Hike, bike or ride your horse on the trails weaving in and out of aspens on the northern portion of the property.
 A lush grass clearing is the perfect setting for an afternoon picnic, evening fire or star gazing.
 The surrounding county roads are popular among gravel bike riding enthusiasts.
 Anglers can find brook trout in nearby Trout Creek and native rainbow, cutthroat trout and whitefish in the lakes and ponds on the surrounding public lands.
 Make turns on a snowmobile in the fresh powder during the winter or enjoy a quiet backcountry ski outing.

-Water is provided to the home from an adjudicated high mountain spring with a 1932 priority date.
 The Trout Creek Ditch, which irrigates the neighboring ranch, and small seasonal streams run through the property.
 Two stock ponds provide water for horses and wildlife.
 An automatic livestock watering system is also in place.

 The southern boundary of the property is bordered by National Forest which includes the Flat Tops Wilderness Area.
 The second largest wilderness area in the state spans 235,214 acres in both the Routt National Forest and White River National Forest.
 Around 110 lakes and ponds dot the country above and below the grand volcanic flat-topped cliffs and approximately 100 miles of fishable streams are in the area.
 The 160+ miles of trails are ideal for hiking, riding, hunting, fishing and camping; numerous trailheads are a short drive away!
 The Flat Tops is a cherished expanse of breathtaking open land that provides a range of benefits – clean air and water, carbon sequestration, habitat and refuge for native fish and wildlife, erosion control and soil renewal, and opportunities for outdoor recreation, solitude and adventure.